Best CRM for Construction Companies: 12 Tools Ranked for 2026

 Automation5%Workflow triggers, auto-follow-ups, deal stage automations

-Total cost (5-user team, annual)5%All-in cost including required add-ons and integrations
+Total cost (5-user team)5%All-in cost including required add-ons and integrations

-Agiled scored highest overall because it covered the most criteria natively (without requiring third-party integrations), while Buildertrend and Procore led on construction-specific depth in project management and subcontractor workflows respectively.
+Agiled scored highest overall because it covered the most criteria natively without third-party integrations.
+Buildertrend led on construction-specific depth in residential project management.
+Procore led on subcontractor workflows and complex commercial projects.
+JobNimbus led on roofing-specific workflows.

 The ROI Math: What a CRM Actually Saves a Contractor

-Here is the calculation most CRM listicles skip.
+Here is the calculation most listicles skip.
 The average commercial contractor bids on $3M-$5M in projects annually.
-Industry data shows a typical bid win rate of 20-25%.
+Industry data places typical bid win rates at 20-25%.

-Contractors using CRM with systematic follow-up processes report 27% higher win rates.
-On $4M in annual bids at a 22% baseline win rate:
+Contractors using CRM with systematic follow-up processes report 27% higher win rates than spreadsheet-only competitors.
+On $4M in annual bids at a 22% baseline:

 • Without CRM: $4M x 22% = $880,000 in won work